UNBCTF/UNBCTF.github.io/docs/blog/posts/training/intro-to-cybersecurity/intro-to-cyber.md

 Great question!
 Thankfully, there are lots of resources that exist on the internet.
 Millions of Youtube videos, blogs, and practice labs are around and provide content for FREE!

 If you're looking at learning some of the hands on skills, you've come to the right place.
-Check out our intro to Capture The Flag post.
-(Coming soon!)
+Check out our intro to [Capture The Flag post](https://unbcybersec.com/blog/training/intro-to-ctfs/).